dwongdev/farmOS/docs/hosting/update.md

    and clicking "Clear all caches", or via the command line with Drush:
    `drush cr`.
 Cache clearing is only necessary if no updates are performed during `update.php`, otherwise they will be cleared automatically.

-### Updating via Docker

-If you have [deployed farmOS via Docker](/hosting/install#farmos-in-docker) you can update to a new version of farmOS by pulling the new Docker image version:

-    docker pull farmos/farmos:[version]

-This can also be done by updating your `docker-compose.yml` file if you are using Docker Compose and restarting your containers.

-Assuming that `/opt/drupal/web/sites` is the only directory persisted outside of the container, this will update the farmOS codebase, which is located in `/opt/drupal` within the container.
-See [Persistence](/hosting/install#persistence) for more information.

 ### Maintenance mode